 Some of the most beautiful suburbs in the United States surround the city, making Birmingham a wonderful place to live and raise a family.
 With its picturesque surroundings, Birmingham has been recognized as an "All American City", one of the top ten American cities to live and work, and one of the top ten entrepreneurial and job growth hot spots in America.
 Recently, the U.S. Conference of Mayors awarded Birmingham its Most Livable City designation.
 The cost of living in Birmingham compares very favorably to cities in other regions of the country.

 Because of its rapid growth in the late 19th and early 20th centuries, Birmingham possesses an international flavor and ethnic diversity that are unusual to the South.
 This diversity has been enhanced in the last two decades by the phenomenal growth of UAB.
 Health care and education have replaced other types of industry as Birmingham's economic base, and UAB is now the state's leading employer.
-With this economic explosion come the trappings of refinement and opportunity in the form of the shopping, dining, and night life that Birmingham has to offer.
+With this economic explosion come the trappings of refinement and opportunity in the form of the shopping, dining, and nightlife that Birmingham has to offer.
 The combination of pleasant weather, geography, culture, activities, and lifestyle all make this city a wonderful place to live and practice medicine.

-Asim K. Bag, MD - Assistant Professor
+Asim K. Bag, MD - Associate Professor

 Joel K. Curé, MD - Professor